When you think of folding bikes, Brompton is likely the brand that comes to mind first.

 What Is the Cheapest Brompton Bike?

-The Brompton B75 is the only Brompton bike under £1000, with mid-range Bromptons typically costing around £1500, while their premium models cost in excess of £2000.
+The Brompton A-line range are the only Brompton bikes under £1000, with mid-range Bromptons typically costing around £1500, while their premium models cost in excess of £2000.

 As mentioned already a Brompton bike will normally set you back over £1000 and for an electric version, you would have to pay well over £2000.